UANDES-4103-201910/course-project-macanepa-vicorrea-1-2/README.md

 ## Upcoming Features

 ## Bugs

+## Notes
+Currently the georeference API allows a maximum of 5 Geofences.
+We set the following geofences
+- America
+- Europe
+- Africa
+- Asia
+- Oceania

 # For Testing Purposes
 ## You can see all the accounts at seeds.rb
 * Admin: